 Marilyn's Botched Autopsy

 Donald Spoto surmised and opined that the detour to Westwood Village mortuary was ordered by Marilyn’s attorney, Milton Rudin, who needed time to contact Inez Melson, Marilyn’s business manager.
 Inez was also the guardian and protector of Marilyn’s institutionalized mother, Gladys Pearl.
 And too, according to Spoto, Rudin needed time to contact Joe DiMaggio, who, Rudin knew, was the best person to arrange and manage Marilyn’s funeral (Spoto 579-580).
-Perhaps; but since Marilyn was the most famous celebrity in Hollywood, arguably the world, an autopsy would necessarily be required, an autopsy that could only be performed at the Los Angeles County Morgue.
+Perhaps; but since Marilyn, whose death manifest itself to be a suicide, was the most famous celebrity in Hollywood, arguably the world, an autopsy would necessarily be required, an autopsy that could only be performed at the Los Angeles County Morgue.
 A curious detour, the delay in transporting Marilyn’s body to the morgue for an immediate autopsy was the first strange event that transpired and clouded one of the most controversial and criticized autopsies performed during the twentieth century.

 Frequently, magazine articles and websites report that Dr. Hyman Engelberg, Marilyn’s internist, performed her autopsy; but those reports are not correct.
 Dr. Thomas Noguchi, a deputy coroner for Los Angeles County at the time, performed her autopsy.
-Later in his career, he became Los Angeles County’s Chief Medical Examiner and was involved in more than a few celebrity deaths and autopsies, including autopsies on Sharon Tate, William Holden, Natalie Wood, Janis Joplin, John Belushi and Robert Kennedy.
+Later in his career, Dr, Noguchi became Los Angeles County’s Chief Medical Examiner; and he became involved in more than a few celebrity deaths and autopsies, including autopsies on Sharon Tate, William Holden, Natalie Wood, Janis Joplin, John Belushi and Robert Kennedy.